Takatakatake/jako-esperantlingva-paroltransskribo-kaj-interpretado-japana-korea-linux/README_en.md

 - This repo tracks a masked `.env` to make setup easier.
 Replace placeholders with real values locally.
 - For production, do not track real secrets in `.env`.
 Prefer an untracked variant (e.g., `.env.local`) and add it to `.gitignore`.
 - Never commit or share real keys; rotate credentials regularly.

+### Emergency steps if secrets are discovered in the repository (quick guide)

+1. Locally, move the sensitive file(s) (e.g. `*.json`, `.env`) to a safe location and remove them from the repository with a commit that deletes the file (e.g. `git rm --cached <file>` to avoid re-adding to history in the next commit).
+2. Immediately rotate/disable the exposed credentials.
+For Google service accounts, delete the compromised key in the Cloud Console.
+3. If the secret was pushed to a remote (e.g. GitHub), coordinate with your team to consider history rewriting (using `git-filter-repo` / BFG) and follow your organization notification policy.
+History rewrites must be done carefully.
+4. Prevent recurrence: add patterns to `.gitignore` (`.env`, `*.json`, `gen-lang-client-*.json`), enable secret scanning in your repo hosting service, and add CI checks where possible.

+Note: This document only describes the steps.
+Do not perform these operations without team agreement and proper backups.